 The best option is a MONEY BELT

-under your clothes
+under your clothes.

 Fanny packs are extremely vulnerable, especially when the pouch is on your back rather than your front.